 We work closely with the Multicultural Advisory Committee and Fairfield Multicultural Interagency to ensure programs and activities are developed that promote access and equity for people from culturally and linguistically diverse backgrounds (CALD).

-For more information, please contact Council’s Community Project Officer - Multicultural on 9725 0222 or email email@example.com.
+For more information, please contact the Social Planning and Community Development team on 9725 0222 or email email@example.com.

 We are a refugee welcome zone.

 Refugee Welcome Zones are an initiative of the Refugee Council of Australia, Australia's peak refugee support organisation.

 The purpose of the Refugee Welcome Zones is to enable councils to declare that they welcome refugees into their area, to celebrate the diversity of refugees and cultures in their midst and to acknowledge the importance of upholding the rights of human refugees who have escaped persecution.

 Fairfield City will always welcome new humanitarian arrivals and celebrate our diversity.
 However, we also need to ensure there are adequate facilities and services for our whole community.
 We need to continue building on our social, cultural, commercial and environmental strengths.